A Little About Me . . .

 Most of my life, happily, has been in or around higher education.
 My parents, both first-generation college graduates, met in Michigan State’s graduate psychology program.
 They raised me in a higher-education rich environment.
 My father taught psychology at Fairleigh Dickinson University in Madison, NJ.
 I grew up in Madison, a lovely Garden State suburb that has become wealthier over the years.
 It is also the home of Drew University, where I saw Bruce Springsteen cover bands and had a brief stint as a radio DJ.
 I attended public schools and after graduating from Madison High School I journeyed to Rice University in Houston, TX, for a baccalaureate, majoring in English and Philosophy.
 Rice provided me with an extraordinary undergraduate education.
 I worked through much of college and met amazing people, in the Rice community and in Houston.

 I returned to the greater New York metropolitan area to not be a lawyer (an end-of-college decision facilitated by working for a year in a law firm).
-After bouncing around I landed an administrative position doing budgeting in the Faculty of Arts and Science at New York University.
+After several stops and starts I landed an administrative position doing budgeting in the Faculty of Arts and Science at New York University.
 It was tremendously interesting to support a major university working to become a great institution, even in this small role.
 The position allowed me to earn an MA at night and tuition remission covered the cost.
 NYU hooked me on higher education and I decided that I had found a career path.

 Faculty and staff at NYU were outstanding role models and advisors.
 They urged me to pursue a doctorate and Tony Judt mentored me to Cambridge University, where I earned a PhD.
 My dissertation looks at early twentieth century American conservatives (a more complicated cross-Atlantic project proved intractable).
 Through my graduate work I returned to the US and held other spots at NYU.